Welcome to The Climbing Dictionary !!!

 Runner

-A runner threaded or looped around chockstones, flakes, horns or chickenheads for protection.
+A runner threaded or looped around chockstones, flakes, horns or chickenheads for

 (d) Zackenschlinge